 "Our love can put an end to this fucking world!"
 "Bllllerrrrghh" /vomits yogurt.
 Marrying Švankmajerian tactility to a punk sensibility.
-I am only partially ashamed to say that I find Kei Fujiwara with the metallic pipe appendage really hot.
+I am only partially ashamed to say that I find Nobu Kanaoka with the metallic pipe appendage really fucking hot.
 It's a film that makes perverts out of the best (and worst) of us!

 Now that's some nice and gory cyber-punk sex madness.
 You can certainly take from it whatever you feel it's being communicated, and there's no shortage of different theories going around.
 However, none of that matters as much as what you should take from its frenetic and all over the place visuals and, of course, the soundtrack, the most underrated aspect on this one.